musesum/Tr3/README.md

 z <> a { b <> a.b { d <> a.b.d e <> a.b.e }
          c <> a.c { d <> a.c.e e <> a.c.e } }
 ```
-Thus, it is possible to create a functional twin of a model that captures state in realtime.
+Thus, it is possible to mirror a model in realtime.
 Use cases include: co-pilot in cockpit, "digital twin" for building information modeling, overriding input contollers, dancing with robots

 ## Expressions